 In fiscal 2006, we acquired all the outstanding stock of privately-held AudioAsics A/S (AudioAsics) of Roskilde, Denmark.
 The acquisition of AudioAsics allows us to continue developing low-power audio solutions, while expanding our presence in the Nordic and Eastern European regions.
 We paid \$19.3 million in initial cash payments at closing and may be obligated to make additional cash payments of up to an aggregate of \$8 million upon the satisfaction of certain conditions.
 We allocated the purchase price to the tangible and intangible assets acquired based on their estimated fair values at the date of acquisition.
-The 88 million of potential cash payments is comprised of \$4.8 million for the achievement of revenue-based milestones that may be payable during the period from October 2006 through January 2009 and \$3.2 million based on the achievement of technological milestones during the period from October 2006 through January 2009.
+The \$8 million of potential cash payments is comprised of \$4.8 million for the achievement of revenue-based milestones that may be payable during the period from October 2006 through January 2009 and \$3.2 million based on the achievement of technological milestones during the period from October 2006 through January 2009.
 If the revenue-based milestone is met by January 2009, it will be recorded as additional goodwill.
-The technological milestones requisition services to be rendered and, as such, we recorded them as compensation expense in fiscal 2008.
+The technological milestones required post-acquisition services to be rendered and, as such, we recorded them as compensation expense in fiscal 2008.
 These technological milestones were achieved during fiscal 2008 and will be paid during fiscal 2009.
-The purchase price included \$5.1 million of in-process technology related to technologies currently in development for analog and digital microphone pre-amplifiers.
-We determined the fair value of the in-process technology related to technologies currently in development for analog and digital microphone pre-amplifiers.
-We determined the fair value of the in-process technology related to technologies currently in development for analog and digital microphone pre-amplifiers.
+The purchase price included \$5.1 million of in-process technology that had not yet reached technological feasibility, had no alternative future use and was charged to operations during the fourth quarter of fiscal 2006.
+The in-process technology related to technologies currently in development for analog and digital microphone pre-amplifiers.
 We determined the fair value of the in-process technology with the assistance of a third party using the income approach.
-At the time of the acquisition of intangible assets that we are amortizing over their estimated useful useful the in-process technology was approximately 69% compl
+At the time of the acquisition, the in-process technology was approximately 69% complete.
+We completed the in-process research and development projects during fiscal 2007.
+The acquisition also included \$8.3 million of intangible assets that we are amortizing over their estimated useful lives of five years using an accelerated amortization method that reflects the estimated pattern of economic use.